kstasko/notes/aws/data-analyst-cert/da-udemy-s3-processing.md

 > If you do want persistent storage that's going to last after your cluster is terminated, you have to use the EMRFS with S3

 ### EMR Promises; Intro to Hadoop
-- EMR charges by the hour + EC2 charges
+- `EMR` charges by the hour + `EC2` charges
-- Provisions new nodes if a core node fails
+- provisions new nodes if a core node fails
-- Can add and remove tasks nodes on the fly
+- can add and remove `tasks nodes` on the fly
-    - Increase processing capacity, but not HDFS capacity
+    - increase processing capacity, but not HDFS capacity
-- Can resize a running cluter's core nodes
+- can resize a running cluster's `core nodes`
     - Increase both processing and HDFS capacity
-- Core nodes can also be added or removed
+- `core nodes` can also be added or removed
     - But removing risks data loss

 > generally speaking if you need a temporary increase in processing capacity adding tasks nodes is a good way to do that.
-> If you need to add a storage capacity as well on HDFS you can resize a core node.
+> If you need to add storage capacity as well on HDFS you can resize a `core node`.
-> You can also add and remove core nodes on the fly just like you can with task nodes.
+> You can also add and remove core nodes on the fly just like you can with `task nodes`.

 Managed Scaling
-- EMR Automatic Scaling
+- `EMR` Automatic Scaling
     - the wold way of doing it
     - Custom scaling rules based on CloutWatch metrics
     - Supports instance groups only
-- EMR Managed Scaling
+- `EMR` Managed Scaling
     - Support instance groups and instance fleets
     - Scales spot, on-demand, and instances in a Savings Plan within the same cluster
     - Available for Spark, Hive, YARN workloads